Parenting Primer: Time•

-There is a saying, "Time is on your side", and the Stones sang "Time is on My Side"(which wasn't really about time, I know)
+There is a saying, "Time is on your side", and the Stones sang "Time is on My Side" but, seriously?!
+Whoever said that did not have children.

 I just bought a car.
 The pile on the right is the manuals.
 On the left, the "getting to know your new car" pamphlet.
+I might read the pamphlet.
+Maybe.
+I already have a license, and insurance, and credit, so, they're not really worried.

-No one has time for the manuals.
-The same with parenting.
-If you read every book and blog you'll be overwhelmed.
-Not a good thing.
-Keep your eyes on the road/the baby.
-You'll do fine.
 The manual/books/blogs are there if you need them.
 Seriously.
 If you feel too terrified, sad, scared, depressed- hire a professional.
 There's no shame in that if it's in the budget, if it's not in the budget, there are hotlines and services, no shame in that either.
-They experts have read the manuals.
+The experts have time to read the manuals!

+You're doing it right.
+Perfectly?
+No. Right?
+Yes..
 First baby?
 You've never done it before, and it's really important, you want to make sure that you read the manual for the right year's model.
 But.
 They are all different.
 Which is wonderful, but means that there is no manual.
 You have to read a little here and a little there and then look at your baby and talk to friends and family and do what feels right to you.